What should I expect?

 What should I wear?

 Wear something easy to move in - gym trousers/leggings and t-shirt.
 Shoes aren't worn during class so either bare feet or socks.

 The matwork classes are one hour long.
 Open studio sessions are 60 minutes.
 Initial 1-1 sessions are 75 minutes, thereafter 1-1s are 60 minutes.

 Nothing, everything is provided at the studio, you may wish to bring a water bottle.

 Why are the classes run in blocks?

-To get the best results you should practise regularly, allowing you to develop and consolidate your skills over the six weeks as the block progresses.
+To get the best results you should practise regularly, allowing you to develop and consolidate your skills over the eight weeks as the block progresses.

 What if I miss a class?